LadnerLab/pepsirf-q2-plugin-docs/source/tutorials/pepsirf-tutorial.rst

 .. usage-selector::

-Here we will test q2-ps-plot's zenrich module by running the following command:
+Here we will test q2-ps-plot's zenrich module by running the following command (replace pepsirf_binary with how you call pepsirf on your machine):

 .. usage::